Selective Catalytic Reduction (SCR) Fans

 Pollution control is required across many industries that produce Volatile Organic Compounds (VOCs) or Hazardous Air Pollutants (HAPs) like flue gas as byproducts of their operations.
 Common industries that employ selective catalytic reduction systems are Coal and Gas Power Plants and any industrial operation that uses combustion to generate steam in their process.

 SCR System Fan Technology Selection & Specification

-Because of the strict EPA emission requirements, selective catalytic reduction systems are core functions of many industrial operations, and the fan is at the heart of how it works.
-That means designing to ensure reliable performance and long life through custom engineering.
+Due to strict EPA emission requirements, selective catalytic reduction systems are core functions of many industrial operations, and the fan is at the heart of how these systems work.

 In selective catalytic reduction systems, the fan is situated downstream of the combustion process, so it’s handling gas at extreme temperatures sometimes exceeding 1000°F. That high temperature is the biggest challenge, requiring high tip speeds to overcome high static pressure and system resistance.
 A shrouded radial wheel is a frequent go-to for SCR, but there are several models that we use depending on the specific application.